warang580/errdata-heaven/README.md

 **Disclaimer** : this is just an experiment for the moment, don't **actually** use it !
 Definitely not in production, and probably not in dev either.

-Avoid callback/promises hell by handling data/errors/callbacks/promises, etc. through only [err, data] format (what I call `errdata`) and work on that with an API (that is like an Either monad, or that would be what I would say if I an idea what it really means).
+Avoid callback/promises hell by handling data/errors/callbacks/promises, etc. through promises + [err, data] format (what I call `errdata`) and work on that with an API (that is like an Either monad, or that would be what I would say if I an idea what it really means).

 (@TODO: explain that it chooses to not handle "native" errors auto-magically)